 of solid mountaineering boots.

 Regarding the remaining mountaineering equipment such as clothing, we will provide you with a list after the booking.

 How to book or request further information: only by e-mail at least thirty days before the start of the trip.

 Via ferrata course at Lake Garda with mountain guide

-Three days holidays in the Italian Alps Europe by Mountaineering Guides Arco Trentino Italy, Four days advanced course in the Brenta Group on the famous route Bocchette di Brenta with overnight stay in mountain lodge Trentino.
+Three days holidays in the Italian Alps Europe by Mountaineering Guides Arco Trentino, Four days advanced course in the Brenta Group on the famous route Bocchette di Brenta with overnight stay in mountain lodge Trentino.

 Trips Bocchette di Brenta Trentino

 Mountaineering School Arco Lake Garda suggest the crossing of Brenta Dolomites on the rout Bocchette di Brenta in the Alps.
 3 or 5 days hut to hut across beautiful multicolor walls with overnight stay in the mountain lodges.